 - Space – check or uncheck a checkbox form element.
 Will also activate a button that currently has focus.

-- Up/Down arrow keys – move between radio buttons or, in some cases, menu links.
+- Up/Down arrow keys – move between tabs or between menu items; move between radio buttons or other grouped items.

 - Escape – Close the current modal dialog or dropdown menu and return focus to the element that spawned it.